mono/md-website/help/faq.md

 There was an experimental ASP.NET Visual Designer called AspNetEdit built in the Google Summer of Code 2005, and integrated into MonoDevelop in 2006.
 It is present in MonoDevelop SVN, and interested parties are welcome to build it and experiment with it, but it is **completely unsupported**.

-Although AspNetEdit can be used for simple demonstrations, it never reached a releaseable state where it could be used for real projects, mainly because of Mozilla Composer's **extremely poor handling of modern HTML**.
-There were also many difficulties with embedding Mozilla/Gecko/Firefox, which made it very difficult to install the addin successfully.
+Although AspNetEdit can be used for simple demonstrations, it never reached a releasable state where it could be used for real projects, mainly because of Mozilla Composer's **extremely poor handling of modern HTML**.
+There were also many difficulties with embedding Mozilla/Gecko/Firefox, which made it very difficult to install the add-in successfully.
 As a result of this, a decision was made to [port AspNetEdit to the WebKit engine](/archived/developers/tasks/web-development/webkit-port-of-aspnetedit/#reasons-for-the-redesign).
 However, since completing this effort would be a massive undertaking, it has currently been put **on hold** in favour of features that will be more immediately useful to users.

 If you are interested in contributing to the designer, please email the [mailing list](/help/) or find Michael Hutchinson ('mhutch') on IRC.